On Higher-Order Reachability Games vs May Reachability: and Reachability Problems

-Due to the connection between reachability problems and \muhflz{} validity checking problems discussed in Section~\ref{sec:reachability-as-hfl}, the theorem above implies that any order-\(n\) reachability game can be converted in polynomial time to order-(\(n+1\)) may-reachability problem, and vice versa.
-The result allows us to use a tool for checking the may-reachability of higher-order programs (such as \mochi{}~\cite{KSU11PLDI}) to solve the reachability game, and conversely, to use a tool for solving the order-\(n\) reachability game (such as \nuhflz{} validity checkers~\cite{DBLP:conf/sas/IwayamaKST20,DBLP:conf/aplas/KatsuraIKT20} and a HoCHC solver~\cite{DBLP:journals/pacmpl/BurnOR18}) to check the may-reachability of order-(\(n+1\)) programs; see Section~\ref{sec:app} for more discussion on the applications.
+Due to the connection between reachability problems and \muhflz{} validity checking problems discussed in Section~\ref{sec:reachability-as-hfl}, the theorem above implies that any order-\(n\) reachability game can be converted in polynomial time to order-(\(n+1\)) may-reachability problem, and vice versa. \ifshort Applications of this result are discussed in Section~\ref{sec:app}. \else The result allows us to use a tool for checking the may-reachability of higher-order programs (such as \mochi{}~\cite{KSU11PLDI}) to solve the reachability game, and conversely, to use a tool for solving the order-\(n\) reachability game (such as \nuhflz{} validity checkers~\cite{DBLP:conf/sas/IwayamaKST20,DBLP:conf/aplas/KatsuraIKT20} and a HoCHC solver~\cite{DBLP:journals/pacmpl/BurnOR18}) to check the may-reachability of order-(\(n+1\)) programs; see Section~\ref{sec:app} for more discussion on the applications. \fi